schnaufman/nycmm/_includes/sections/workshop/en/classes/module_details/i_musicianstalk.md

-##### Theory explained in an entertaining way and there is also enough space for stories and questions
+##### Space for musical questions, entertaining music theory, improvisation and much more